 We receive no public funding and rely heavily on donations and fundraising efforts to keep our shelter running.
 Volunteers make these fundraising events a success!
 Having youth volunteers at fundraisers and other events helps the community see what a difference young people can make in the lives of animals.
 At events youth volunteers can perform a variety of tasks including handling animals, helping with event activities, and setup/tear down of the event.
 Being a fundraising and events volunteer is a great way to get involved without committing to a set weekly schedule.

 Want to help your kids brush up on their reading skills?
-Happy Tails helps children increase their reading skills and self-confidence by reading aloud to our adoptable dogs and cats.
+Happy Tales helps children increase their reading skills and self-confidence by reading aloud to our adoptable dogs and cats.
 It also benefits our adoptable animals by allowing them valuable time socializing with people.
-Happy Tails is open year-round to children in K-8th grade.
+Happy Tales is open year-round to children in K-8th grade.
 Kids may bring a book from home to read or use one from our library.
-Due to COVID-19 restrictions, the Happy Tales Reading Program is closed.
+Learn more here.

 For more information about our youth volunteer program, please call us at 541.928.2789 or email email@example.com.